jonnycarling/training/README.md

 > Seriously, whatever you've done I **guarantee** you, someone else has also done it and there's an explanation of how to fix it!

 ### TMT 3: The R Studio layout
+When you open R Studio, it should look a bit like this (but if it doesn - **don't worry**, it soon will!):

    ![R Studio layout](main1.png)

+Let's make sure you've got a .R file to write your code in.
+Either navigate to **File -> New File -> R Script** or press **CTRL+SHIFT+N**.
+Now you should have four quadrants:
+- **Top left**: This is your .R file, where you'll write and save your code.
+- **Bottom left**: This is the console, where you'll see you code executed and get your data outputs.
+- **Top right**: This is your environment, where your data and other objects you've created will be listed.
+- **Bottom left**: This is your file structure, where you'll see the folder you're working from.
+    - It's also where your plots will go and where you can find in-software help.

 ### TMT 4: Loading some data into R Studio